-The assessment of whether behaviour may rise to the level of misconduct and thus needs to be investigated and subject to a disciplinary process does consider the gravity of the situation.
-The assessment may look at factors such as whether the conduct has been repeated, is the affected individual being targeted by the alleged offender, should the alleged offender have known their conduct may offend or humiliate a colleague.
-In considering whether a situation may amount to prohibited conduct, it is always worth reflecting first on the different perspectives people will have of the situation.
+The assessment of whether behaviour may rise to the level of misconduct and thus need to be investigated and subject to a disciplinary process does consider the gravity of the situation and may look at such factors as has the conduct been repeated, is the affected individual being targeted by the alleged offender, should the alleged offender have known their conduct may offend or humiliate a colleague.
+In considering whether a situation amounts to prohibited conduct, it is always worth reflecting first on the different perspectives people will have of the situation.
 Ask yourself: